liruihan000/game_engine/README.md

 4. The generated **YAML file** will be saved automatically in the **game directory**.
 5. Open the **Game Library** at **`:3000`**, and you’ll see the newly created game.
    - If a game with the same name already exists, it will be **overwritten**.

+### Gameplay Guide

+1. Currently, only "Create Room" is available.
+The "Join Room" feature is a reserved interface for future multiplayer mode.

+2. Due to the bot design, after completing a phase, please click “Continue” or wait for the timer to end to proceed to the next round.

 ---